Orainsink/gatsby-blog/README.md

 yarn start
 # build project
 yarn build
-# write a new post, default category is "tech"
+# write a new post
 yarn new your-post-name
-# or if your post contains imgs, use
-yarn new /your-post-folder-name
-# new post with category in ["tech","essay","leetcode","snippet"]
-yarn new your-post-name##essay
-#or
-yarn new /your-postfolder-name##essay
 ```

 > This blog is a personal project for practicing, so there are no special optimizations for extensibility or customization.